 Left Brain Wealth Management formed in Naperville in 2014, and its principal owner is Noland Langford, who also serves as the firm’s president and CEO.
-Of the firm’s five advisors, two are certified financial planners (CFPs).

-Left Brain Wealth Management Investment Philosophy
+Left Brain Wealth Management Investing Philosophy

 Left Brain typically invests in a diversified mix of stocks, bonds, exchange traded funds (ETFs), mutual funds and options.
 To determine which securities to invest in, the firm looks to quantitative methods for optimizing client portfolios, computer-based risk/return analysis and technical analysis, among other methods.

 Because every client has their own distinct set of needs and goals, the firm will create a separate investment strategy based on each client’s risk tolerance, liquidity requirements and overall time horizon.
 The firm takes these factors into account and uses them to create an asset allocation and investment strategy that it believes is best equipped to produce success over the long term.

 Meyer Financial Services is a fee-only firm, so it does not collect commissions on trades or the sale of insurance and other investment products.

 The firm manages assets primarily for high-net-worth individuals and other individual accounts.
 Institutional clients include pension and profit sharing plans, and charitable organizations.

 Meyer generally charges clients annual management fees that are assessed as a percentage of assets under management, ranging from .1% to 1.65%.

 Meyer was formed as an independent adviser in 1985 and is owned by John William Meyer and Craig Christopher Anderson.